 Houston Visitation Lawyer

-There are several different types of visitation agreements that exist, and choosing one is largely dependent on your own schedule, the relationship you had with your child before the divorce, and your current relationship with your spouse.
-Depending on the nature of your divorce, you may find that either a parenting agreement designed by you and your ex or a fixed visitation schedule established by the court is more suitable to your family’s needs.
-A fixed visitation schedule will usually include the following:
+There are several different types of visitation agreements to choose from, and finalizing one is largely dependent on your own schedule, the relationship you had with your child before your conservatorship case, and your current relationship with your child’s other parent.
+Depending on the nature of your divorce, you may find that either a parenting agreement designed by you and your child’s other parent or the Texas Standard Possession Order is more suitable to your family’s needs.

 - A court order which enforces the schedule

 - Other provisions for preserving the child’s interests, including limiting contact between the parents (if necessary)

 A parenting agreement can offer the same level of predictability as Texas Standard Possession Order, but also provides the flexibility of your own design, which can mold more easily to you and your child's needs.